2003 Houston Astros season: Performance overview

 Though Houston improved by one win from the year prior, it was the second consecutive season missing the playoffs, while missing on consecutive seasons for the first time since 1996.
 This was also the most games won missing the playoffs since 1993, the year before the Wild Card era.
 However, the 2003 season continued one of the greatest periods of success, in that it was the third of six consecutive with a winning record, through the 2006 campaign, the second-longest such in club history.
 They had also agglomerated 84 wins or more in six of each of the seven prior seasons (with 2000 being the exception) and continued to win 84 or more through 2005.

+Having soaked the second-most innings pitched (IP) in MLB (581 1/3), this Astros bullpen led the major leagues with 495 strikeouts and surrendered just a .225 batting average against.
+With the combinatoin of Dotel, Lidge, and Wagner, journalist Buster Olney rated this bullpen as third-finest in his top ten all-time one decade after this season.
+Only World Series champions 1998 New York Yankees and 1990 Cincinnati Reds fortified by the Nasty Boys preceded this Astros edition.

 Hidalgo, who led the major leagues with 22 outfield assists, was recognized with the club's Most Valuable Player (MVP) Award.

-Closer Billy Wagner set the Astros' single-season franchise record with a career-high 44 saves.
+Closer Billy Wagner set the Astros' single-season franchise record with a career-high 44 saves, breaking his own club record of 39 (twice, 1999 and 2001).

-Starter Jeriome Robertson set a club rookie record with 15 wins, which led all MLB rookies as well as the Astros' pitching staff.
+Astros rookie pitching established record-setting performances in 2003.
+Starter Jeriome Robertson set a club rookie record with 15 wins, which led all MLB rookies—as well as the Astros' pitching staff—netting him Baseball Digest Rookie All-Star starting pitcher honors.
+Meanwhile, reliever Brad Lidge, who was the winning pitcher during the Astros' six-man no-hitter on June 11, established a club rookie record for relievers with 97 strikeouts, surpassing Dave Veres' 94 strikeouts during the 1995 campaign.
+(Note: Surpassed by Chris Devenski (104) in 2016.
+Criteria: For single seasons, at least 80% games in relief, playing for HOU, a rookie, in the regular season, requiring strikeouts ≥ 65, sorted by ascending season.)
+Lidge also led rookie relievers in the major leagues in strikeouts.
+(Note: For single seasons, in 2003, at least 80% games in relief, a rookie, in the regular season, requiring strikeouts ≥ 50, sorted by descending strikeouts.)
+The Astros' selection in the 1998 MLB draft via the compensation pick (17th overall) granted to Houston as a result of the Colorado Rockies signing the late Darryl Kile, Lidge was the Astros' Rookie of the Year.